 Full Circle, the only Hip-hop dance company of its kind in NY, proudly references its roots and style to street performing- which is where Kwikstep and Rokafella began their journey.
 In the span of

-its two decades plus existence, Full Circle has hosted international Hip hop contemporary companies for exchange to representing Hip-Hop at places once intangible to the street vibe such as The
+its 20+ years in existence, Full Circle has hosted international Hip hop contemporary companies for exchange to representing Hip-Hop at places once intangible to the street vibe such as The Library

-Library of Congress in Washington D.C., where they have the credit of being the first Hip-Hop group to grace the stage.
-The repertoire of soulful resilience brings the universal sense of struggle to
+of Congress in Washington D.C., where they have the credit of being the first Hip-Hop group to grace the stage.
+Their repertoire of soulful resilience brings the universal sense of struggle to the

 surface as a common link that unites us all.